 Not all stains are the same.
 In this article, you can find out how to successfully combat the most common stains with simple household products and without any chemicals.

-It generally helps with all types of stains: If you react quickly and correctly, you win!
-Because the faster a stain with the right products the less time it takes for the stain to set and dry.
-However, it is just as important to take the first step, the right product agent.
+For all types of stains, it generally helps to react quickly and correctly!
+The quicker a stain is treated with the right product, the less time the dirt has to take effect and dry.
+However, it is just as important to use the right product in the first step.

 These most common types of stain can be removed with standard household products:

-But how exactly do you remove the individual types of stains?
+But how exactly do you remove the individual types of stain?

 Dark coffee stains on clothing or textiles

-With coffee As with most other stains, the following applies act as quickly as possible.
+With coffee - as with most other stains - it is important to act as quickly as possible.
 The first thing to do is to remove the moisture from the coffee stain, ideally by dabbing the stain with some kitchen paper.
-Then wash out the coffee stain by hand with warm water; if there was milk in the coffee, you should use an environmentally friendly detergent, e.g. ¼ washing strips from bluu.
+Then wash the coffee stain out by hand with warm water.
+If the coffee also contained milk, you should use an environmentally friendly detergent, e.g. ¼ wash strips from bluu.

-If you are out and about and don't have kitchen paper to hand, or you only discover the stain the next day: it's best to put some baking soda on the stain and leave overnight, then rinse with cold water and wash in the washing machine with your eco-friendly detergent on the next wash cycle.
+If you're out and about and don't have kitchen paper to hand, or you only discover the stain the next day: it's best to put some baking soda on the stain and leave it to work overnight, then rinse it out with cold water and wash it in the washing machine with your eco-friendly detergent on the next wash cycle.

 Red wine stains on clothing or tablecloths

-Who knows the hot tip for red wine stains not?
+Who doesn't know the hot tip for red wine stains?
 Sprinkle salt on it!
-In fact, salt generally removes the liquid, so the stain can't spread any further, but there is also a disadvantage: on a non-white fabric this method can very well leave discoloration and new stains.n.
-Especially with dark or colored textiles, it is therefore advisable to use some carbonated mineral water (so as strongly carbonated as possible as possible) onto the fresh red wine stain and wash in the washing machine after leaving for approx. 10 minutes.
+Indeed, salt generally removes the liquid, so the stain cannot spread any further, but there is also a disadvantage: this method canleave discoloration and new stains on a non-white fabric.
+Especially with dark or colored textiles, it is therefore advisable to put some carbonated mineral water (as strongly carbonated as possible) on the fresh red wine stain and wash it in the washing machine after about 10 minutes.

 If you are at home and have white wine vinegar to hand: soak a non-staining cloth in white wine vinegar and carefully dab the stain with it.
 Then wash the garment in the washing machine.